Grouping rows

 You may allow users to group table rows together using a common attribute.
 This is useful for displaying lots of data in a more organized way.

-Groups can be set up using the name of the attribute to group by (e.g. 'status'
+Groups can be set up using the name of the attribute to group by (e.g. 'status'), or a Group object which allows you to customize the behavior of that grouping (e.g. Group::make('status')->collapsible()).

 Grouping rows by default